Special Educational Needs and Disability

 What kinds of SEND does the school provide for?

 Our Special Educational Needs Coordinator (SENDCo) is Miss Rivera.
-She supports our staff in a variety of approaches which mean we are able to adapt to a range of SEND which fall under the four broad areas of need: Cognition and learning; communication and interaction, social, emotional and mental health; sensory or physical.
+She supports our staff in a variety of approaches which mean we are able to adapt to a range of SEND which fall under the four broad areas of need as defined in the SEND Code of Practice (2015):

 What should I do if I think my child may have special educational needs?